The King Stays King: The US tour

-The World Tour
+The world tour

 Santos began his world tour on May 31, 2012, in Venezuela where he performed in seven cities in the country: Caracas, Valencia, Barquisimeto, San Cristóbal, Mérida, Maracaibo, and Puerto La Cruz.
 Following his performances in Venezuela, Santos performed at the Movistar Arena in Santiago, Chile, on June 23, 2012, which drew 16,000 attendees.
 Santos continued to tour in South America where he performed two concerts in Ecuador, Peru, Paraguay where nearly 10,000 people attended the concert, and four concerts in Argentina.
 The concert at Luna Park in Buenos Aires, Argentina, drew 25,000 people completely filling the capacity at the concert.

 In October 2012, Santos performed two concerts in Spain at Madrid and at Barcelona.
 After his performances in Spain, the tour continued on to Central America where he performed in Honduras, El Salvador, and Guatemala.
 On October 26, 2012, Santos performed in Cali, Colombia, which was originally supposed to be shared with Puerto Rican reggaeton singer Don Omar.
 However, Omar could not attend due to breaches with his contract with Al Eventos, the company responsible for managing the event.

 On December 15 and 22, 2012 Santos performed at the Estadio Olímpico in Santo Domingo, Dominican Republic, where 50,000 people attended the concert.

-Second Leg Of The Tour
+Second leg of the tour

 The day before the concert in the Dominican Republic, Santos announced that he would start the second leg of the tour, which began on February 14, 2013, at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
 He perform two nights in a row the Coliseum.
 Two weeks later, Santos performed at the Movistar Arena in Chile.
 The second tour leg continued throughout the United States from March 22, 2013, in Newark, New Jersey, until April 26, 2013, in Hollywood, California.
 His last concerts of the tour in Latin America included shows six in cities in Mexico, one show in Panama and one in Lima, Peru which would officially end the tour on July 20, 2013.